jrkerns/pylinac/docs/source/installation.rst

 That's okay!
 If you're not a programmer at all you'll have a few things to do to get up and running, but never fear.
 Using pylinac requires not just the base language Python, but a few dependencies as well (see below).
 If you're new to programming or come from, say MATLAB, you probably want to use an Integrated Development Environment (IDE).
-Unlike with MATLAB, you have a choice in IDEs when using Python; in fact the choices are numerous!
+Unlike MATLAB, you have a choice in IDEs when using Python; in fact the choices are numerous!
 Two that are worth considering are PyCharm and Spyder.
-An easy way to get all of this in one lump sum is to download a distribution "stack", which includes Python and an number of other packages
+An easy way to get all of this in one lump sum is to download a distribution "stack", which includes Python and a number of other packages
-(see below for options).
+(see note below for options).

 Dependencies
 ------------